-What is a Digital Marketing Plan?
-Align Digitalisation to Your Pricing Models
+What Is A Digital Marketing Plan?
+Align Digitalisation To Your Pricing Models 🤖

 Can a digital marketing plan disrupt your pricing model?
 How will it increase the value and brand of your company?
 Learn with us in our brief Digital Marketing Strategy 101.

-Here’s something to think about: more than half of the Fortune 500 companies have either gone out of business or absorbed into another company since 2000.
+Here’s something to think about: more than half of the Fortune 500 companies have either gone out of business or been absorbed into another company since 2000.
 Why?

 Much of the blame goes to the introduction of digital business transformation.
 Companies that have resisted the change are no longer doing business or operating at a limited capacity.
 It’s not a question of “if the switch is worth it” but “when and how?”
 Think of Kodak who had to change its target market as the world became more digitalised.
 Before the advancement of technology, TV, radio, magazines, and newspapers were the most common advertising platforms.

 Did you know that in the last decade, according to the most recent DataReportal statistics, the number of internet users increased from 2.8 billion to 4.66 billion?

 With the advent of the internet and mobile phones, more and more people spend time online.
 So, it doesn’t only make sense to boost your traffic through the digital world, but it is pivotal to stay competitive.